munirgargour/seasonalpredatorprey/readme.md

 2. Murray, J.D.
 (2002). *Mathematical Biology I: An Introduction* (3rd ed.).
 Springer.
 3. Volterra, V. (1926).
 Fluctuations in the abundance of a species considered mathematically. *Nature*, 118(2972), 558-560.
 4. Wilensky, U. (1997).
 NetLogo Wolf Sheep Predation model.
 Northwestern University.

+This markdown document was formatted with help from Claude by Anthropic.